 Business agility is the “ability of a business system to rapidly respond to change by adapting its initial stable configuration”.
 Business agility can be maintained by maintaining and adapting goods and services to meet customer demands, adjusting to the changes in a business environment and taking advantage of human resources.

 It goes on to describe, that in a business context, agility is the ability of an organization to rapidly adapt to market and environmental changes in productive and cost-effective ways.
 An agile enterprise uses the key principles of complex adaptive systems and complexity science to achieve success.

 Finally, it declared, business agility is the outcome of organizational intelligence.
 This caused me to inquire and question even more;

 - How then, do we find the time to discover and explore simple ways of working with the notions of complex adaptive systems and complexity?

 - How can we make these abstract concepts coherent to apply them to individual, team and business enterprise success?

 - What then, are the foundations of organizational intelligence?

-At ImagineNation™ our focus is on building peoples “know-how” in applying innovation as a strategic and systemic lever, focussing on the “how-to’s” of innovative culture, management, leadership, coaching & start-up entrepreneurship, we help organizations leverage their talent to succeed in the fourth industrial revolution.
+At ImagineNation™ our focus is on building peoples “know-how” in applying innovation as a strategic and systemic lever.
+Focussing on the “how-to’s” of innovative culture, management, leadership, coaching & start-up entrepreneurship, we help organizations leverage their talent to succeed in the fourth industrial revolution.

-Taking into account our clients need for Speed and Simplicity, and Low Cost, High Value Agile Learning Solutions, we just don’t have the time to go deeply into the theory behind complex adaptive systems, complexity science and the multiple intelligences debate.
+Taking into account our client’s need for Speed and Simplicity, and Low Cost, High-Value Agile Learning Solutions, we just don’t have the time to go deeply into the theory behind complex adaptive systems, complexity science, and the multiple intelligences debates.